raphstrebel/Data-Visualization/README.md

 ## Discussion about the present visualization

 The present viz is of course not finished yet.
 We have a simple map where the `pickup` locations are shown in red and `dropoff` in blue.
-It will be usefull for liking the node in the simple network (without the map) to the node in the actual map when clicking on it for exemple.
+It will be usefull for linking the node in the simple network (without the map) to the node in the actual map when clicking on it for exemple.